mIRC-Scripters/mirckb/docs/source/commands/halt.rst

 /halt
 =====

 The **/halt** command can be used to immediately stop any further processing in a script.
 If used from within an event (from within an alias that originated from an event), others events in others scripts files are still processed.
-You can use the & prefix event to prevent an event from being processed if /halt or /haltdef has been used in a previous event, you can also check the :doc:`$halted /identifiers/halted>` identifier from the event without using the & event prefix, which will be :doc:`$true /identifiers/true>`.
+You can use the & prefix event to prevent an event from being processed if /halt or /haltdef has been used in a previous event, you can also check the :doc: `$halted </identifiers/$halted>` identifier from the event without using the & event prefix, which will be :doc: `$true </identifiers/$true>`

-.. note:: /halt inside an event stop the default processing if you are using the :ref:`^ event prefix <caret-prefix>`.
+.. note:: /halt inside an event stop the default processing if you are using the ^ event prefix

 Synopsis
 --------